-^{1.} Lapp, M. Dutch Drug Policy, personal communication, 1997.
+Lop, M. Dutch Drug Policy, personal communication, 1997.
 Amsterdam

-$^{^{}m 3}$.
-Bulldog Times (1985), Special Edition, Amsterdam.

-Wetser, P. & de Jong, A. (1988) Mass-Media Campaign On Hash and Grass 1997, Concise Report, Utrecht.
+[.]
+Bulldog Times (1985), Special Edition, Amsterdam. .
+Welser, P. & de Jong, A. (1998) Mass-Media Campaign On Hash and Grass 1997, Concise Report, Utrecht.

-The Drugs info Line at the Trimbos Institute receive calls from young people who have a lot of questions about cannabis.
+The Drugs infa Line at the Trimbos Institute receive calls, among other things, from young people who have a lot of questions about cannabis.
 The combination of these factors justified a mass-media approach to the development of information about cannabis.